-- the financial asset is transferred and, with this, essentially all of the risks and contractual rights to the financial flows deriving from the asset mature; - the benefits attached to ownership of the asset are no longer valid.
+- a. the financial asset is transferred and, with this, essentially all of the risks and contractual rights to the cash flows deriving from the asset mature; - b. the benefits attached to ownership of the asset are no longer valid.

 The following conditions must be checked on an alternative basis in order for the financial asset to be transferred: